Court painter: Court portraits

 Don Carlos by Alonso Sánchez Coello, 1564.
 Sent to Vienna in an unsuccessful attempt to promote a marriage.

 Medieval and Renaissance monarchs usually met each other very rarely, if at all, despite the dense web of kinship that tied them together.
 Princesses married abroad often never saw their close family again, and royal children were generally raised away from court, and might not see their parents for considerable intervals.
 As well as being icons of grandeur, portraits might be all that family members saw of each other's for many years, and were often keenly awaited and carefully examined.
 In particular, portraits of royal children, circulated within the family, might be anxiously scrutinized, and used to diagnose health issues.

-Portraits of both parties to a marriage being negotiated were often exchanged, and for the men seem often to have been important in choosing a wife; it was preferred to send one's own painter to the lady, though the men were more often painted by an artist from the home side.
-One such portrait of Carlos, Prince of Asturias (1545–1568) was sent to Vienna, where a marriage was being considered, with a covering letter by the Austrian ambassador in Madrid noting aspects of his appearance that the painter had glossed over.
+Portraits of both parties to a marriage being negotiated were often exchanged, and for the men, they often seem to have been important in choosing a wife; it was preferred to send one's own painter to the lady, though the men were more often painted by an artist from the home side.
+One such portrait of Carlos, Prince of Asturias (1545–1568), was sent to Vienna, where a marriage was being considered, with a covering letter by the Austrian ambassador in Madrid noting aspects of his appearance that the painter had glossed over.
 The marriage never took place.
 Such portraits seem in fact to have been one of the earliest uses of court portraits, with examples from the 15th century, such as Henry VI of England sending "Hans the painter" to paint the daughters of John IV, Count of Armagnac as early as 1442.